cacophony-wj/licentia_black/README.md

 **Could not download x:**

 Some Internet providers have difficulty accessing the servers which host the files comprising the list.
-You might try using a VPN with a terminus set to the United States.
+Try using a VPN (Virtual Private Network) with a terminus set to the United States.
 Free options include _ProtonVPN_ and _Cloudflare WARP._ If a download gets interrupted, you may need to delete all corrupt local copies before trying again.

 **Wabbajack could not find my game folder:**

-_Licentia_ will not work with a GOG or pirated version of the game.
+_Licentia Black_ will not work with a GOG or pirated version of the game.
 If you own the game on _Steam,_ go back to the Installation step.
-If this still doesn't work, ensure that you are not running Wabbajack as an Administrator.
-DO NOT ASK FOR HELP WITH PIRATED GAMES ON THE WABBAJACK DISCORD.
+If this still doesn't work, ensure that you are not running Wabbajack as an Administrator. **DO NOT ASK FOR HELP WITH PIRATED GAMES.**

 **MEGA download cap exceeded.**

-This shouldn't happen unless you download the list multiple times or download multiple Wabbajack lists.
+This shouldn't happen unless you download the list multiple times or download multiple _Wabbajack_ lists.
 I can't support circumventing MEGA's bandwith restrictions so either sign up for an account or wait for the timeout to expire.

 ## Post-Installation

-### Customizing the List for Your PC

-To better target your system's capabilities, I have separated the ENB configuration into three profiles.
-You need to choose a configuration based on your system specifications, which can be determined with a tool such as `CPU-Z` or `Hwmonitor`.
-A little use of _Google_ will help you find out how your specific hardware relates to the below recommendations.
+### System Specifications

+To better target your system's capabilities, separate ENB configurations are included.
+The default is "enb medium" for which the specifications are below.

+- Intel i5 or AMD Ryzen 5
+- NVIDIA GTX 2060 or AMD Radeon RX 580

+You can use tool such as `CPU-Z` or `Hwmonitor` to determine your PC's hardware.

-If you are on an extreme potato computer such as a laptop or a system with integrated Intel graphics, you need to find three mods in the left pane of _Mod Organizer 2_, "ENB Helper," "ENB Input Disabler" and "Improved Camera."
-Uncheck these mods before launching the game or you will crash.
+If you are on an extreme potato computer (laptop, Intel graphics), consider deleting the ENB-related files `d3d11.dll,` `d3dcompiler_46e.dll` and the `enbseries` folder, which are located within the `Stock Game` folder in the modlist directory.
+Afterward, uncheck the _Detection Meter_ mod inside the primary pane of _Mod Organizer 2_ or your game will give a "swapchain" error and crash before launching.

 If you are on a low end machine (older than 7-10 years) with any of the following:

 - Intel i3 or AMD Ryzen 3 or earlier
 - NVIDIA GTX 980 or AMD Vega 64 or earlier

-You need to navigate to the "Stock Game" folder and copy all of the files inside the "enb low" directory into the base "Stock Game" folder, then launch the list.
+Delete the enb files as described above and the copy all of the files inside the "enb low" directory into the base "Stock Game" folder.

-If you are on a midrange machine (within 5 years) with newer hardware than the above but older than the following:

-- Intel i5 or AMD Ryzen 5 or earlier
-- NVIDIA GTX 2060 or AMD Radeon RX 580 or earlier

-You need to navigate to the "Stock Game" folder and copy all of the files inside the "enb medium" directory into the base "Stock Game" folder, then launch the list.

 If you are on a high-end machine with

 - intel i7 or AMD Ryzen 5600 or later
-- NVIDIA GTX 2070 SUPER or AMD Radeon 5700 XT or later
+- NVIDIA RTX 2070 SUPER or AMD Radeon 5700 XT or later

-You need to navigate to the "Stock Game" folder and copy all of the files inside the "enb high" directory into the base "Stock Game" folder, then launch the list.
+Take the same steps as above, but copy all of the files inside the "enb high" directory into the base "Stock Game" folder.

-If you are on a beast rig with something like a 3090 or god forbid a 4090, a 5800x3D or 11900K or better, you will probably find more satisfaction out of a different Wabbajack modlist.
+If you have an extremely powerful machine with

+- AMD Ryzen 5800x3D or Intel i7 11900K or later
+- NVDIA RTX 3090 or later

+This list will likely not exploit your system's full capabilities.
+If that matters to you, please consider another list.

+The list is configured for a resolution of `2560x1440` by default.
+It will upscale to higher resolutions.
+Lower ones will have truncated UI elements, you must set these manually in the `SkyrimPrefs` INI.

-If you are confident you meet the requirements for one of the above targets, but still experience severe performance drops, you may need to customize your BIOS settings to maximize your hardware.
-Refer to your motherboard's documentation about enabling XMP or DOCP profiles.
+If you are confident you meet the requirements for one of the above targets, but still experience severe performance drops, you may need to customize your `BIOS` settings to maximize your hardware.
+Refer to your motherboard's documentation about enabling XMP or DOCP Profiles.

 ### Launching the List

 Launch _ModOrganizer.exe_ from the directory in which you installed the list.
 Launch the game from the **SKSE** entry in the drop-down menu.

-# IF YOU RECEIVE A SWAPCHAIN ERROR WHEN YOU LAUNCH THE LIST, YOU DID NOT READ.
-READ!!

-If you are interested in a profile with none of the adult mods and much fewer instances of nudity (along with no male nudity) select the "Licentia SAFE" profile from the dropdown above the list of mods before starting your game!
+If you are interested in a profile with none of the adult mods and much fewer instances of nudity, select the "Licentia SAFE" profile from the dropdown above the list of mods before starting your game.

 If you are interested in the stablest version of the list featuring the _OSuite_ series of adult mods, select the "Licentia BLACK" profile from the dropdown menu.